 A graduate assistantship is a form of student aid that combines training with income (Graduate College Handbook 3.2).
 There are three types of assistantships: administrative, teaching, and research.
 Graduate assistantships for students in the School of Education graduate programs are not guaranteed.
 Consult your program area or advisor for details.
 Student Affairs master’s students use a program-specific process for their assistantships.
 Information about assistantships is provided through the program admission process and by the program once students have completed their first year.

-In addition to a monthly stipend proportional to your GA assignment level (25% or about 10 hours/week, 50% or 20 hours/week, 75% or 30 hours/week), GAs receive a tuition scholarship, health insurance, and a computer fee reduction.
+In addition to a monthly stipend proportional to your GA assignment level (25% or about 10 hours/week, 50% or 20 hours/week, 75% or 30 hours/week), GAs receive a tuition scholarship and health insurance.
 The tuition scholarship for master’s students is equal to the percentage of appointment (e.g., 25% or 50%).
 For doctoral students, the tuition scholarship is equal to double the percentage of appointment, to a maximum of 100%.

 Note: Student fees are NOT covered as part of the tuition scholarship; fees will be billed to your U-bill.